 The CVRDA define these as boats designed and built around WW2 using solid wood and no glue in their construction.
-They would be constructed using clench pin or copper rivet construction both in double-skin planking and clinker construction.
+They would be constructed using clench pin or copper rivet construction whether in double-skin planking , clinker or other construction.
 Typical examples would include Uffa Fox built 14’s, early Holt built Merlins, Wyche & Coppock Rockets and many early National 12s.

 (b) Classic Racing Dinghies

-The CVRDA define these as boats designed and built before 1965 that are not already covered by the Vintage classification.
+The CVRDA define these as boats designed before 1965 and built before 1970 that are not already covered by the Vintage classification.
 They would be made from plywood or moulded veneer construction using glue within construction.
 Typical examples would include any Fairey Marine built dinghy, all glued ply Merlin Rockets, glued National 12s and the plywood hard chine designs of Proctor and Holt.
-These boats would be from the hey-day of dinghy racing between the 2nd World War and 1965.
+These boats would be from the hey-day of dinghy racing between the 2nd World War and 1969.